Dev Virahsawmy: Political career

+In early 1972 Virahsawmy was jailed at the National Intelligence Unit (NIU)'s political prison within the Police compounds of Line Barracks in Port Louis for refusing to pay a fine for "contempt of court" after making public comments regarding the Labour-PMSD-CAM regime's handling of strike actions.
+The prison officers provided Virahsawmy with custom-made prisoner's uniforms with long sleeves in order to conceal his atrophied left arm, which resulted from a Poliovirus infection during his childhood.
+During his stay in prison Virahsawmy still had to appear in court as a key witness of the Azor Adelaide murder case.
+Although he resigned from the Legislative Assembly in 1972 to protest against his imprisonment, by-elections were not held in Constituency No. 5.

-On 23 March 1973 Dev Virahsawmy left the MMM and formed his new party Mouvement Militant Mauricien Socialiste Progressiste (MMMSP).
+On 23 March 1973, Virahsawmy left the MMM and formed his new party Mouvement Militant Mauricien Socialiste Progressiste (MMMSP), which also became known as MMM sans Paul (MMM without Paul).

-With the help of Peter Craig, Alan Ganoo, Alain Laridon and Showkutally Soodhun, Dev Virahsawmy founded the trade union movement called Federation Des Travailleurs Unis (FTU) to assist textile workers to bargain for higher wages and better working conditions.
+With the help of Peter Craig, Alan Ganoo, Alain Laridon and Showkutally Soodhun, Virahsawmy founded the trade union movement called Federation Des Travailleurs Unis (FTU) to assist textile workers to bargain for higher wages and better working conditions.

-Soon after leaving Bérenger's MMM Virahsawmy supported Anerood Jugnauth and Gaetan Duval during the 1983 elections.
-He became Cultural Advisor in the new MSM government, but as his passion to promote Kreol as a national language was not supported by the government, Virahsawmy left whilst Soodhun stayed within the MSM government.
+In 1978 most of the leaders of MMMSP, including Virahsawmy, returned to the MMM but by 1983 they had left the MMM again in order to support the coalition of MSM-Labour-PMSD led by Anerood Jugnauth and Gaetan Duval, especially during the 1983 elections.
+Virahsawmy designed the official symbol for the newly-formed party MSM in the form of a golden sun on a white background.
+He became Cultural Advisor in the new MSM-PTr government, but as his passion to promote Kreol as a national language was not supported by the government, Virahsawmy left whilst Soodhun stayed within the MSM government.

 Activities after leaving politics

-Since leaving politics he has concentrated on playwriting.
-He is associated with the early protest theatre in Mauritius.
-Virahsawmy is married to Loga Virahsawmy, a feminist and chairperson of Gender and Media Southern Africa.
+After leaving politics he concentrated on playwriting.
+He was associated with the early protest theatre in Mauritius.

+Virahsawmy was married to Loga Virahsawmy, a feminist and chairperson of Gender and Media Southern Africa.
+Virahsawmy died on 7 November 2023, at the age of 81.

 Works

-Dev Virahsawmy is known for writing in Morisyen (Mauritian Creole) and translations from English and French to Morisyen.
+Dev Virahsawmy had produced an estimated 4000 literary documents according to his wife Loga Virahsawmy at the time of his funeral.
+Virahsawmy also bequeathed all copyright to his works to the Catholic Church's Institut Cardinal Jean Margéot (ICJM).
+About 3000 of the 4000 documents are poems.
+He wrote original works in Morisyen (Mauritian Creole) and also translated a large number of publications from English and French to Morisyen.